viperML/neohome/src/content/blog/declarative-ubuntu/index.md

 The solution that I propose is having a system, where the user's configuration files are not mixed with the default configuration files.
 With a system like this, the problem of "collecting state" vanishes: every file from my distro can be safely wiped and recreated, as it is "stateless", and combined with my "configuration" it results in the system.

-Because of how `/etc` is layed out in current distros won't change any time soon, the key concept that glues this together is: indiscriminate removal of state.
+Because of how `/etc` is laid out in current distros won't change any time soon, the key concept that glues this together is: indiscriminate removal of state.
 Wiping everything in the filesystem, and rebuilding the system for scratch on a weekly or monthly basis can help us prevent the problem of accumulating "state", undocumented changes to the system.

-## Apt metapackage
+## Apt meta-package

-The most straightforward solution could be to set up a metapackage, such that everything in the system, is ultimately a dependency of this metapackage.
+The most straightforward solution could be to set up a meta-package, such that everything in the system, is ultimately a dependency of this meta-package.

 For example: